OpenSecTre/sword/deployment/README.md

 # Sword deployment

 Instructions on how to run Sword in containers.
+It is recommended to run sword in a container.
+There are essentially two modes of running it.
+In `dev` which means that you just start the docker containers and volume-mount the content into it and the changes are reflect inside the container in real-time and in `production`/`deployment` when the containers are actually build and can be then started as individual containers with all the content "baked" inside.

 ## Development